Which Trane Air Conditioner is Right for You?

 - Approaches HVAC with a "whole house" outlook: Trane products provide great air quality and comfort, but problems like air leaks, missing insulation, and moldy crawlspaces can limit equipment performance.
 Your HVAC contractor should understand this - they should show you the best ways to achieve comfort, whether that means selling you new equipment or not.

-Only after performing those pre-installation tasks (and fixing any problems), should your contractor perform an HVAC installation.
+Only after performing those pre-installation tasks (and fixing any problems), should your contractor perform an AC installation.
 All connections between your equipment and ducts should be sealed; all drain lines should be clean and operational, and the refrigerant charge should be spot on.

 Then, after the installation, the company should return to your home for a quality control audit.
 Post-installation audits are important because you need some time to assess whether the new AC is keeping you comfortable.
 Sometimes, modifications are required.